 Signatures of the consistory officers, supervisor(s).

-PART 6: LONG-TERM SUPERVISION (TO BE COMPLETED)

 APPENDIX A: DEFINITIONS

 This document is intended to provide a clear and helpful understanding of the terms used in these guidelines.

 Book of Church Order – The order by which the Reformed Church in America operates.
 Part of the denomination’s Constitution, the BCO provides the practical answers to the many questions about how congregations operate.